Our Story

 Articles and Essays

-“American Buying Power and Parisian Art Dealer Goupil & Cie”, in G. Feigenbaum, S. van Ginhoven, E. Sterrett, Art Dealers, America and the International Art Market, 1880-1930, Getty Research Institute (upcoming)
+“American Buying Power and Parisian Art Dealer Goupil & Cie”, in G. Feigenbaum, S. van Ginhoven, E. Sterrett, Money in the Air, Art Dealers, America and the International Art Market, 1880-1930, Getty publications (2024)

 “A missed opportunity?
-La Maison Goupil and Old Master Picture Dealing”, in Susanna Avery-Quash and Barbara Pezzini Ed., A Worldwide Market for Old Masters between the Napoleonic Era and the Great Depression.
-(2020)
+La Maison Goupil and Old Master Picture Dealing”, in Susanna Avery-Quash and Barbara Pezzini Ed., A Worldwide Market for Old Masters between the Napoleonic Era and the Great Depression, Bloombsury (2020)

 “Paul Gauguin: Businessman or Starving Artist?” in Gauguin, a Spiritual Journey (co-author Léa Saint- Raymond), exh. cat.
 De Young Museum San Francsico (2018)